 Focaccia is a very easy and versatile recipe.
-Today we make it with red onion (you can do it exactly the same with white onion), but you can follow the same recipe and replace the onion with tomato, green or black olives, cheese, salami, you can make it alone with oils and spices,...
-Focaccia will easily become an essential recipe in your day-to-day life, because it also holds up very well over the hours if you keep it well (it will hold up great for two days if you make it a little thick).
+Today we are making it with red onion (you can make it with white onion in exactly the same way), but you can follow the same recipe and replace the onion with tomato, green or black olives, cheese, salami, you can make it alone with oils and spices, ...
+Focaccia will easily become an essential recipe in your daily life, because it also holds up very well over time if you keep it well (it will last for two days if you make it a bit thick).

 Why is it a versatile recipe?
-Because it solves you any time of the day: it is a snack before lunch, the bread that will accompany you during it, it is dinner by itself if you accompany it with a salad or some sausage... and of course it is a little whim that you take piece by piece throughout the day if you have it on hand.
+Because it can be used at any time of the day: it's a snack before lunch, the bread that will accompany you during lunch, it's dinner on its own if you accompany it with a salad or some cold cuts... and of course it's a treat that you can eat piece by piece throughout the day if you have it on hand.

-It is a salty recipe.
-It is a dough that is similar to bread but that only requires a very simple mixture of its ingredients and a rest, without complications.
+This is a savory recipe.
+It is a dough that looks like bread but only requires a very simple mix of ingredients and a rest, without complications.

-To make it today, we use the KitchenAid and we show you how to use an accessory that for me is essential to speed up the preparations, the KitchenAid sieve and scale .
-Take note of the recipe that in the video and in the step by step below we tell you very well how to make this onion focaccia !
+To make it today, we used the KitchenAid and we show you how to use an accessory that is essential for me to speed up preparations, the KitchenAid sifter and scale .
+Take note of the recipe in the video and in the step by step below we tell you very well how to make this onion focaccia !

 Ingredients

-• 2 tbsp olive oil (and an additional drizzle for the onion-rosemary mixture)
+- 2 tbsp olive oil (plus an extra splash for the onion and rosemary mixture)

 Preparation

-1. Prepare your KitchenAid robot with the hook and bowl accessory.
+- Prepare your KitchenAid mixer with the hook and bowl accessory.

-2. Add the water, the yeast and the two tablespoons of olive oil into the KitchenAid bowl.
-We start the KitchenAid for a few seconds so that the ingredients are mixed.
+- Add the water, yeast and two tablespoons of olive oil to the KitchenAid bowl.
+Turn the KitchenAid on for a few seconds to mix the ingredients.

-3. We will add the rest of the ingredients, that is the flour and the salt.
-In order not to even have to measure the ingredients, and to do it while we incorporate it while sifting it, we integrate the Sieve accessory to our KitchenAid.
+- We will add the rest of the ingredients, that is, the flour and the salt.
+In order to avoid having to measure the ingredients, and to do it while we add them while sifting, we integrate the Sifter accessory to our KitchenAid.

-6. We continue mixing with the hook accessory until a homogeneous mass is observed (you do not have to knead for a long time, just that an integrated mass is observed).
+- We continue mixing with the hook accessory until we see a homogeneous dough (you don't have to knead for a long time, just so that you see an integrated dough).

-7. Remove the dough from the bowl, and manipulate it a bit to shape it into a ball.
-We put it on a tray or bowl brushed with oil and let it rest covered for 90 minutes (the KüchenProfi glass bowl works great for me, because it is easy to grease and because it already includes a lid).
+- Remove the dough from the bowl and gently knead it to form a ball.
+Place it on a tray or bowl brushed with oil and let it rest covered for 90 minutes (I find the glass bowl from KüchenProfi perfect, because it's easy to grease and because it already has a lid).

-8. Meanwhile, we chop the onion, and mix it with the rosemary and a good splash of oil.
+- Meanwhile, chop the onion and mix it with the rosemary and a good splash of oil.

-9. After the resting time, introduce the dough into a baking tray or mold (in the video we use the KitchenAid set of 5 molds ), introduce the dough and stretch it to cover the entire surface.
-With your finger, mark holes all over the dough, following a pattern (make lines of holes with your finger, spaced about 3 centimeters apart).
+- After the resting time, place the dough on a baking tray or mold (in the video we used the KitchenAid set of 5 molds ), put the dough in and stretch it to cover the entire surface.
+With your finger, mark the dough with holes, following a pattern (make lines of holes with your finger, about 3 centimeters apart).

-10. Pour the mixture of onion and rosemary that you have prepared, distributing it throughout the dough.
+- Pour the onion and rosemary mixture you have prepared, spreading it over the entire dough.

-12. Bake for about 25 minutes or until the dough is golden, with the oven preheated to 200º C, placing the tray in the middle/lower position of the oven, to ensure that the interior is cooked correctly.
+- Bake for about 25 minutes or until the pastry is golden, with the oven preheated to 200º C, placing the tray in the middle/low position of the oven, to ensure that the interior cooks properly.

 Grades

-• The rest that is 90 minutes, and more if you can.
-It is a good way to ensure that the dough has fermented and the crumb will be much better (in the video, we gave it less rest time, but if you give it time, you will see that a fluffy and delicious crumb is left).
+- Let the dough rest for 90 minutes, and more if you can.
+It's a good way to ensure that the dough has fermented and the crumb will be much better (in the video, we gave it less resting time, but if you give it time, you'll see that it has a fluffy and delicious crumb).

-• With the amount of batter in the ingredients in this recipe, you actually get twice as much focaccia as you see in the video.
-With these quantities you will be able to make an XL focaccia, which in fact you can make in the large tray of the KitchenAid mold set.
+- With the amount of dough in the ingredients in this recipe, you actually get twice as much focaccia as you see in the video.
+With these quantities you will be able to make an XL focaccia, which you can actually make in the large pan of the KitchenAid baking set.

-• Substitute the onion for your favorite ingredients!
+- Replace the onion with your favourite ingredients!
 Now you know how to make focaccia, so you can replace the onion with tomato, olives, ham, spices...
-Imagination to power, and focaccia with a thousand and one flavors at the table!
+Let your imagination run wild and bring a focaccia of a thousand and one flavours to the table!

-• Before I told you about the KüchenProfi glass bowl, it is a great bowl to let the dough ferment, apart from using it for its usual use to store in the fridge, without the need for film, any recipe that you have prepared.
+- I have already told you about the KüchenProfi glass bowl.
+It is a great bowl for letting dough rise, as well as for its usual use of storing any recipe you have prepared in the fridge without the need for cling film.

-• If you want your focaccia to hold up well over time, store it in a cotton cloth bag.
-I invite you to see Claudia&Julia's textile range , in which you will see bread bags and mold bags that will work great for you.
+- If you want your focaccia to last a long time, store it in a cotton bag.
+I invite you to take a look at Claudia&Julia's textile range , where you will find bread bags and mould bags that will work wonderfully well for this.

-KitchenAid mixer , KitchenAid sieve scale accessory , WMF cutting board and KitchenAid mold set .
+KitchenAid mixer , KitchenAid sifting scale accessory , WMF cutting board and KitchenAid baking set .

 Comments